ltrybuch/lib-themisui/README.md

 1. Run `brew update` to ensure that the brew formulae are up to date.
 2. Install node with `brew install node`.

+## Deploying Docs viewer

+1. Open a pull request from `master` against `edge` branch.
+2. When your pull request is approved and merged it will automatically deploy and be visibile at themis-ui.docs.clio.com.